Jonathan Bree: Music career

 The Brunettes' album Structure & Cosmetics was released in July 2007 in New Zealand and August in the US, on Sub Pop.
 Their UK profile was lifted after their track "BABY" was featured in a UK campaign in December 2007, and the release of their music video.
 In 2008, The Brunettes covered The Cure's "Lovesong" for American Laundromat Records tribute compilation Just Like Heaven – a tribute to The Cure.

 In 2009, The Brunettes released the Red Rollerskates EP on Lil' Chief, shortly followed by Paper Dolls.
 In 2010, their song "Red Rollerskates" was included in soundtrack of the 2K Sports video game NBA 2K11.
 "Brunettes Against Bubblegum Youth" was featured on an extended advertisement for Hollyoaks in the UK.

 His first work post-Brunettes was as a co-producer on the Princess Chelsea album, Lil' Golden Book.
-He also supplied vocals for the song, "The Cigarette Duet" and directed the accompanying music video, which subsequently went viral – reaching nearly 40 million views in the years that followed.
+He also supplied vocals for the song, "The Cigarette Duet" and directed the accompanying music video, which subsequently went viral – reaching over 130 million views in the years that followed.

-Bree's first work as a solo artist came in 2013 with the release of The Primrose Path.
+Bree's first work as a solo artist came in 2013 with the release of The Primrose Path, which was nominated for the 2014 Taite Music Prize.
 His next album, A Little Night Music, followed in 2015.
 Yet his big breakthrough came in the lead-up to his third album, when the song "You're So Cool" became a sensation on YouTube, drawing viewers with its odd depiction of a 1960s-style band whose faces were covered in spandex masks.
-It soon surpassed 1 million views and is currently at 35M views as of October 2024.
+It soon surpassed 1 million views and is currently at 40M views as of March 2026.

+2018 album Sleepwalking earned Bree his second place in the Taite Music Prize finals.